ralexstokes/mev-rs/README.md

 just run with `cargo`:

-`$ cargo run -- --config-file config.toml`
+`$ cargo run boost example.config.toml`

 ### run with docker

 you can build the image defined in the `Dockerfile`:

-`$ docker build -t mev-boost-rs .`
+`$ docker build -t mev-rs .`

 and then run as usual.

-to supply the config, mount your local file into the container and use the environment variable setting.
+to supply the config, mount your local file into the container (e.g. at `/config.toml`) and either use the environment variable setting or provide the path in the container as a trailing arguemnt:

-you can supply the absolute file path of the mounted config but using an environment variable is more convenient.

-`$ docker <other options> --env CONFIG_FILE=/path/to/config.toml mev-boost-rs`
+`$ docker <other options> --env CONFIG_FILE=/path/to/config.toml mev-rs boost`

+or

+`$ docker <other options> mev-rs boost /config.toml`